mblue9/EuroBioC2024/content/code.md

 description = "Code of conduct"
 +++

 This code of conduct was developed for the Bioconductor conferences.
-For more details, see the [Bioconductor Code of Conduct](https://www.bioconductor.org/about/code-of-conduct/)
+For more details, see the [Bioconductor Code of Conduct](https://www.bioconductor.org/about/code-of-conduct/).
 <!-- The original Code of Conduct is copy-pasted and quoted below -->

+To read the latest Code of Conduct in other languages, see the multilingual [Project-wide Code of Conduct statement for Bioconductor](https://bioconductor.github.io/bioc_coc_multilingual/).

 ## Social media policy

-Images and content from talks, workshops, and posters may be shared publicly through social media (Twitter, etc.).
+Images and content from talks, workshops, and posters may be shared publicly through social media (e.g., Mastodon).
 Videos will be released on the [Youtube Bioconductor channel](https://www.youtube.com/user/bioconductor).
 Please, inform the organizing committee as soon as possible if you don't wish your presentation material to be shared. <!--To avoid confusion, presentations not to be shared should be labeled "Do Not Share" on each slide, as should be posters.-->

-## The _Bioconductor_ conference aims to provide a supportive, collegial, and harassment-free environment
+## The Bioconductor conference aims to provide a supportive, collegial, and harassment-free environment

+The Bioconductor community values an open approach to science that promotes

+* sharing of ideas, code, software and expertise
+* collaboration
+* diversity and inclusivity
+* a kind and welcoming environment
+* community contributions

-_Bioconductor_ is dedicated to providing a supportive, collegial, and harassment-free conference experience for everyone, regardless of:
+In line with these values, Bioconductor is dedicated to providing a welcoming, supportive, collegial experience free of harassment, intimidation, and bullying regardless of:

-* gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, or religion.
+* identity: gender, gender identity and expression, sexual orientation, disability, physical appearance, ethnicity, body size, race, age, religion, language, etc.
-* intellectual position: approaches to data analysis, software preferences, coding style, scientific perspective, etc.
+* intellectual position: approaches to data analysis, software preferences, coding style, scientific perspective, stage of career, etc.

+By participating in this community, you agree not to engage in behavior contrary to these values at any Bioconductor-sponsored event (in person or virtual, including but not limited to talks, workshops, poster sessions, social activities), electronic communication channels (including but not limited to community-bioc [Slack](https://slack.bioconductor.org/), the support site, online forums, package review site, and social media communications), or packages (including commits).
+Furthermore, we require all participants to have identifiable accounts in Bioconductor online forums.
+Accounts that do not adhere to this after request to de-anonymise may be deleted.

-The Virtual Event Code of Conduct applies to BioC virtual events and communications, including but not limited to the virtual platform, talks, workshops, poster sessions, social activities, slack, online and social media communications.
-We do not tolerate harassment, intimidation, or bullying of conference participants.
-Sexual language and imagery are not appropriate in presentations, communications, in online venues, including chats.
+We do not tolerate harassment, intimidation, or bullying of community members.
+Sexual language and imagery are not appropriate in presentations, communications or in online venues, including chats.

-Conference participants violating these rules may be sanctioned or expelled from the conference with no refund, at the discretion of the conference organizers.
+Any person/s violating the Code of Conduct may be sanctioned or expelled temporarily or permanently from an electronic platform or event at the discretion of the Code of Conduct committee.

-## Examples of unacceptable harassment, intimidation, and bullying behavior
+#### _Examples of unacceptable harassment, intimidation, and bullying behavior_

 Harassment includes, but is not limited to: